GUT-AI/gut-ai/FAQ/README.rst

 **4. Have you issued your own crypto coin?**

 Not yet, but we are planning to.
-An additional whitepaper (or lightpaper) will be released about the new crypto coin.
+An additional whitepaper (or lightpaper) will be released about the new crypto coin, called AGI (placeholder name).
 And before we do that, we want to engage the community and receive feedback.
 This is why we have released the `Whitepaper <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:Whitepaper>`_ of the Foundation.
 More details there.

 **5. Will the software be restricted only to AI solutions?**